2011Scape/installation-guide/README.md

 Now you need to run the File Server via Gradle.

-If you are on Windows, you need to run this command:
+If you are on Windows, you need to run this command via the command-line:

 `gradlew.bat run`

-If you are on Linux, you need to run this command:
+If you are on Linux, you need to run this command via the command-line:

 `./gradlew run`